syncfusion-content/ej2-charts-docs/ej2-javascript/stock-chart/tool-tip.md

 {% previewsample "page.domainurl/code-snippet/stock-chart/getting-started-cs37" %}
 {% endif %}

-## Customize the Appearance of Tooltip
+## Customize the appearance of tooltip

 The [`fill`](../api/chart/tooltipSettingsModel/#fill) and [`border`](../api/chart/tooltipSettingsModel/#border) properties are used to customize the background color and border of the tooltip respectively.
 The [`textStyle`](../api/chart/tooltipSettingsModel/#textStyle) property in the tooltip is used to customize the font of the tooltip text.